QuantEcon/lecture-dynamics/README.md

-# reorg.introduction-dynamics
+# lecture-dynamics

-Introduction to Dynamics
+Introduction to Economic Dynamics